English Muffins

 Making the dough

-Dissolve the yeast in the warm water.
+Dissolve the yeast and 1 tsp. sugar in the warm water.
 It will probably start to bubble even without the other ingredients.
 Good.

-While the milk is heating (and cooling) and the yeast dissolving, put the flour and shortening in a food processor and pulse with the metal knife blade until the shortening disappears.
+While the milk is heating (and cooling) and the yeast dissolving, put the flour, salt, tablespoon of sugar, and shortening in a food processor and pulse with the metal knife blade until the shortening disappears.

 Add both liquids to the processor bowl with the processor running and process for 30-40 seconds to knead.
 The dough should be wet, but not runny.
-Add another 1/4 c. water or milk if necessary.
-Turn the dough out into a large bowl that has been rinsed with warm water, cover with plastic wrap and a towel, and allow to rise until doubled in bulk, about two hours at room temperature.
+Add a little more water or milk, or a little more flour if necessary.
+Turn the dough out into a large bowl that has been rinsed with warm water, cover with plastic wrap and a towel, and allow to rise until doubled in bulk, about 90 minutes at room temperature.

 Rolling and second rise

-Spray a non-stick electric griddle with cooking spray.
+Spray a non-stick electric griddle lightly with cooking spray.

 Turn the dough out onto a well-floured pastry cloth or silicone pastry mat.
 Shake a generous amount of flour onto the dough, push and pat it into a flattened ball, turn it over and flour the other side.
-Roll the dough into a circle 1/2" thick and cut it into rounds with a biscuit cutter.
-Dust both sides of each round lightly with corn meal and arrange, well spaced, on the griddle.
+Roll the dough into a circle 1/2" thick or a little less and cut it into rounds with a biscuit cutter.
+Arrange, well spaced, on the griddle.

 Knead the cut-out dough into a ball, roll and cut another batch of muffins.

-Cover muffins, griddle, and all with a slightly damp towel and allow to rise a second time until the muffins are puffy on top, perhaps an hour to an hour and a half.
+Cover muffins, griddle, and all with a slightly damp towel and allow to rise a second time until the muffins are puffy on top, perhaps an hour or less.

 Cooking

-After the second rise, remove the towel and set the griddle for 325°.
+After the second rise, remove the towel and set the griddle for 275°.
 Keep a close eye on things.
-After perhaps 5-6 minutes, the muffins will have begun to cook on the bottom and can be lifted with a nylon spatula.
-Gently turn the muffins over and cook top-side-down for 3 minutes.
-Turn and cook for three minutes.
-Turn again and cook for a final 3-4 minutes.
+After perhaps 5 minutes, the muffins will have begun to cook on the bottom and can be lifted with a nylon spatula.
+Gently turn the muffins over and cook top-side-down for 5 minutes.
+Turn and cook for 5 minutes.
+Turn again and cook for a final 5-6 minutes.

 Remove the muffins from the griddle and cool on a rack.
 When completely cool, store in an air-tight bag.
 (You can freeze some for later use.
 Or not, as the case may be!)